-After working in higher education for many years, someone suggested I check out “that cool college in Washington” so, I did and here I am.
-I joined the Academic Advising team in 2008 and am thoroughly enjoying the newest chapter in my life.
+I joined the Academic & Career Advising team in 2008 and have worked in higher education for many years.
 I like working with students and helping them to connect with the resources they need to succeed.
-I particularly love coordinating our SASS Peer Advising team!
+I particularly enjoy coordinating our Peer Advising team!
 I love laughter, learning, and lilacs.
 My best advice is to never cease to wonder!

 Tyrone Newton - Academic Advisor

 Greetings everyone!
 As an Academic Advisor, I get the chance to work with students from many different backgrounds and levels.
 Prior to joining the Advising team, I worked in the Veterans Affairs office (before it grew and became the Veterans Resource Center), initially as a Veterans Affairs Peer Advisor and then as the Veterans Benefits Advisor.
 So I am pretty knowledgeable in aiding student veterans in their academic journey.
 I was a student veteran myself after proudly serving in the U.S. Air Force for just shy of 26 years.
 I also work with student athletes as they traverse the roadways through academia.
 During my time as a student, here and at other locations, I was able to earn an Associate of Applied Science in Aircraft Maintenance Technology with the Community College of the Air Force, and from The Evergreen State College, both a Bachelor of Arts (history emphasis/2012) and Master of Public Administration (Public & Nonprofit Administration/2016).
 I look forward to helping you navigate TESC, establishing goals, and succeeding as a student.